Kvutzat Yavne

-The Kibbutz, is the location of Yeshivat Kerem B'Yavneh.
+The kibbutz is adjacent to Yeshivat Kerem B'Yavneh.

 History

 The idea of Kvutzat Yavne was conceived in Germany;

 and then originally called "Kvutzat Rodges".

 The intention of the founders was to make the area near ancient Yavne (from which it takes its name) the site of a religious kibbutz and a yeshiva.

 These founders, members of the Religious Zionist movement—specifically, the Association of Religious Pioneers (בח"ד ברית חלוצים דתיים) — began to prepare themselves for agricultural work on German farms in 1929.

 Shortly thereafter, they immigrated to Mandate Palestine.
 They initially settled near Petah Tikva on land purchased by a Jewish-owned German company.
 Finally, in 1941, the 180-person group of German Zionists, began to build Kvutzat Yavne at its intended location.
+In the autumn of 1947, the kibbutz population numbered 360 people, including 171 adults and 112 children.
 The kibbutz continued to grow, joined by German, American, and Sabras.
 It came to be known as the cradle of the Religious Kibbutz Movement, with which the kibbutz is associated.

 Economy

 Most of Yavne's agricultural production is in field crops, fruit orchards, poultry, and dairy, all contained within approximately 1500 acre of land.
 Major industry located on the kibbutz includes olive and cucumber processing plants, the Adi watch factory, and the largest chicken hatchery in the country (dispatching 600,000 chicks per day).
 As above, it is also the location of Yeshivat Kerem B'Yavneh, the first Hesder Yeshiva.
 The kibbutz used to run a Jewish studies program preparing candidates for conversion to Judaism, but this is no longer available.
-There was also an Hebrew ulpan for both Jewish students and Gerim.
+There was also a Hebrew language course (ulpan) for both Jewish students and converts (Gerim).